 On a personal level, there might be more of a need for a character’s internal dialogue.
 A character might become much more self-aware when it is alone.
 There is no one to divide the attention with.

 On an interpersonal level, the relationships become vital and charged.
-Every word and gesture counts.
+Every word and gesture count.
 You no longer get the luxury of writing in random passing characters; you need each character to be whole and real and pull its weight in the story.

 Other characters, those beyond the story’s main focus, are usually mentioned as a memory or in passing; while they contribute to the story (and are integral parts of your character’s development), they have no need to speak or interact with characters in the present telling of your story.